Pold87/myPDDL/README.md

 1. Go to the Sublime Text Packages folder (Preferences -> Browse Packages ...) and change to the myPDDL folder.
 2. Ensure that the file myPDDL (inside the folder myPDDL) is executable (type `chmod a+x myPDDL` in your shell).
-3. Place the file myPDDL somewhere on your $PATH (e.g. ~/bin) or add the folder myPDDL to your $PATH)
+3. Place the file myPDDL somewhere on your $PATH (e.g. ~/bin) or add the folder myPDDL to your $PATH (e.g. add `export PATH=$PATH:~/.config/sublime-text-2/Packages/myPDDL` to your .bashrc).

-4. Open myPDDL in a text editor and customize it: While most options are for advanced users can should set the variable "path" to match the corresponding myPDDL folder.
+4. Open the file myPDDL in a text editor and customize it: While most options are for advanced users can should set the variable "path" to match the corresponding myPDDL folder.
 The default is probably right for you: "~/.config/sublime-text-2/Packages/myPDDL".
 5. Enjoy (in Sublime Text):

     1. Create new projects -  open the command palette (*ctrl+shift+p*) and choose myPDDL-new.
 Specify the name for the project and press enter -> A new project structure with templates will be generated in your PDDL project directory (the project directory defaults to ~/Documents/myPDDL but you can choose a different folder in the file myPDDL.py - simply customize the variable "PDDL_project_root_folder").